unixpickle/Productivity/README.md

 Status
 ======

 Back-end currently under development.
-No User-Interface implementation as of yet.
+Very little user-interface code has been written as of yet.

 License
 =======